Russia charges St Petersburg bomb suspect with terrorism | Law-Order

 - Russian Federation

-Russian investigators on Tuesday formally charged Darya Trepova, a 26-year-old woman, with terrorism offences over the killing of pro-war military blogger Vladlen Tatarsky in a bomb blast in St Petersburg.
+Russian investigators on Tuesday charged Darya Trepova, a 26-year-old woman, with terrorism offences over the killing of pro-war blogger Vladlen Tatarsky in a bomb blast in St Petersburg.

-Tatarsky, a cheerleader for Russia's military campaign in Ukraine whose real name was Maxim Fomin, was killed on Sunday when an explosion ripped through a cafe where he was due to talk.
+Tatarsky, a cheerleader for Russia's military campaign in Ukraine whose real name was Maxim Fomin, was killed on Sunday in a cafe where he was due to talk.
 The Investigative Committee, which probes major crimes, said it had charged Trepova with committing "a terrorist act by an organised group that caused intentional death".
+The charges carry a maximum jail term of 20 years.

+It said she had acted under instructions from people working on behalf of Ukraine.
+Russia's health ministry said 40 other people had been injured in the blast, and 25 were still in hospital on Tuesday morning.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)